r3k4t/strong_pass_gen/README.md

            Strong Password Generator

-In modern time everything is hack.Protect your account to hacker and cracker.Create your own strong password.This password generator can generate wifi ,facebook,twitter,Instagram strong password.
+In modern time anything can be hacked.Protect your account from hackers and crackers.Create your own strong password.This password generator can generate strong passwords for wifi ,facebook,twitter and Instagram.

 ### Installation ###